harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

 On a fresh install of DOMjudge, there is no `Jury` team category.
 When above import is done, next to the users and their teams, also a `Jury` team category is created.
+The `Jury` category seems to be automatically to be created when importing an account of type `admin`.

 #### Step 3: Inform the new administrators by mail.